Description

 Using this definition on our asset we see for example:

-• Compared with SPY (12.1%) in the period of the last 3 years, the downside risk of 11.5% is smaller, thus better.
+• Compared with the benchmark SPY (0.71) in the period of the last 5 years, the excess return divided by the downside deviation of 0.83 of Universal Investment Strategy 2x Leverage is greater, thus better.

 Ulcer:

-• Looking at the Ulcer Ratio of 12 in the last 5 years of Universal Investment Strategy 2x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (9.33 )
+• Looking at the Ulcer Index of 12 in the last 5 years of Universal Investment Strategy 2x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (9.33 )

 • Looking at Downside risk index in of 15 in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (10 ).